 Raleigh, NC 27602

-The certificates are generally prepared within three to four days of receipt of the request and placed in the mail.
-The certificate(s) will not be mailed until the check is received.
+Typically, the certificates are prepared within three to four days of receipt of both the request and payment.

 Supreme Court Clerk's Office(919) 831-5700